THE GREEN RUNNER ETHOS

 Trees Not Tees gives runners the choice to plant a tree instead of getting a race T-shirt.
 Which inevitably goes to the back of your wardrobe, never to be seen again!

-3. How You Eat
+3. How You Fuel

 Our diet as runners and in wider society has a considerable impact on the environment.